Justsubh01/Justsubh01/README.md

   # Hi there 👋

-  <center> I am Sudhanshu singh.I am a computer science student and AI Enthusiast. </center>
+  <center> I am Sudhanshu singh.I am a Software Engineering student and AI Enthusiast. </center>

 Here are some ideas to get you started: